 When you attend a concert, it may seem like the high volume of music is something you can let slide.
 After all, a concert only lasts a few hours; it may seem like the risk is worth it.
 In reality, it only takes a few exposures to loud sounds to potentially cause irreversible hearing loss.
+Noises over 85 decibels for an extended period of time can cause hearing loss.

 The World Health Organization (WHO) estimates that over 1 billion people around the world are at risk of hearing loss due to noise exposure in recreational settings, such as at concerts or bars.

-Repeated exposure to loud sounds can injure delicate parts of the inner ear, causing hearing loss.
+Repeated exposure to loud sounds can injure delicate parts of the inner ear, causing noise-induced hearing loss.
 To prevent potential damage, we recommend utilizing safe listening techniques to keep both you and your ears happy and healthy.

 When protecting your ears, the most important thing to consider is location.
 The right location can make all the difference in how the volume of sound affects your ears.